Inequality in Hollywood: #OscarsSoWhite

-The #OscarsSoWhite movement began in 2015 as a push to make the Academy Awards more inclusive and racially diverse but has since sparked a critical reexamination for representation across the media industry, which includes TV, film, broadway, music, and news.
-The 88th Oscar nominations released in 2015 faced backlash from the public because there was only one nominee out of the main Oscar categories who was ethnically diverse and not Caucasian.
-The academy received backlash from online communities, such as Twitter, along with Hollywood celebrities of every ethnicity.
-The hashtag has encouraged reconstruction in Academy membership, casting decisions, and behind-the-scenes staff diversity.
-In a research article, Caty Chattoo noted that before responding to the pushback against racial inequality, academy membership was 92% white and 75% male in 2016.
-In 2017, this changed to include 41% people of color and 46% female.
+The #OscarsSoWhite movement began in 2015 in response to the 88th Academy Awards, with calls for greater racial diversity at the Academy Awards, and later prompted discussion of racial representation across the media industry.
+The Oscar nominations faced criticism because only one nominee in the main categories was not Caucasian.
+The academy received criticism from online communities, including on Twitter, as well as from Hollywood celebrities.
+The hashtag has prompted changes in Academy membership, casting decisions, and the diversity of behind-the-scenes staff.
+In a research article, Caty Chattoo noted that Academy membership was 92% white and 75% male in 2016, before changes were made in response to calls for greater racial diversity.
+In 2017, the membership was 41% people of color and 46% female.